Qing-Lu/torch/Cheatsheet.md

 Therefore, I strongly advise you to use Eclipse if you are willing to use advanced debugging features. http://www.eclipse.org/ldt/

+In order to run Torch from Eclipse, Torch's LuaJIT should be added via Windows -> Preferences -> Lua -> Interpreters.

 GPU Support
 ===========
 CUDA Support, CUDA examples